mohan-chinnappan-n/Shield-setup/FAQ/faq.md

 ### FAQ - Shield

- How do I know a field in an Object is encrypted at rest
+ How do I know a Field in an Object is encrypted at rest
  --------------------------------------------------------

 Metadata API - ***describe*** - provides **encrypted** flag for this encrypted field as **true** as shown below: